-- Inability to monitor or control use of service accounts by people who do have a legitimate need to know their passwords.
+- Inability to monitor or control the use of service accounts when people who do have a legitimate need to interactively sign into these accounts are granted access to their passwords.

 The solution to all of these security concerns is obvious: implement an automated process to periodically change service account passwords to new and random values, without exposing them at any time to human operators.
+Do this only for authorized services (not randomly discovered and potentially malicious ones).
 If, for whatever reason, humans do require manual access to some of these accounts (for example, to schedule a new job or install a new service), control access to these accounts and promptly change their password as soon as possible.
-Having these processes and controls in place will limit the time available to an attacker to compromise a service account password.
+Having these processes and controls in place will limit the time available to a malicious actor to compromise a service account.

 Hitachi ID Privileged Access Manager can be configured to secure service account passwords.
 This means two things, depending on the mode of operation: